Biometix/biometix.github.io/index/framework.md

 ## Interfaces

 The different interface wrappers take care of the image loadings and then send them to the core component for processing.
-When the task is done, load the raw outputs and save them in respective formats.
+When the task is done, load the raw outputs and save them in their respective formats.

 ***